Navaneethakrishnan2004/Advance-Key-Logger/README.md

 ## Features

-- Send aleet to your mail
+- Send alert to your mail
 - Automatic mailing
 - Mail for you Once in 1 seconds when alert is generated